Kounotori-5: Japan’s ‘white stork’ delivers cargo to station

 The spacecraft itself has been modified from previous Kounotori missions to include two major upgrades to aid in its mission.
 The first of these is a cosmetic change to its solar panels, which were implemented with equipment to measure the environment, called KASPER.
 KASPER stands for Advanced Space Environment Research.

-The other change is with the loading of the Cargo Transfer Bag, which now allows for an increased capacity of 242 bags, compared to the previous 230.
+Another change is the loading of the Cargo Transfer Bag, which now allows for an increased capacity of 242 bags, compared to the previous 230.
 Space for late access cargo has also been raised to a maximum of 92 bags, where it used to hold only 80 bags.

 While the Kounotori spacecraft usually can remain berthed to the ISS for a maximum of 30 days, it is expected to separate on September 27, twelve days after, carrying approximately its full capacity of waste materials.